After Giving Oakland Schools Measure G1 Money, District Now Taking It Back — Leaving Principals With Yet Another Deficit | East Bay Express

 So, they did.

 “My approach is I don’t do anything unless I have heard something three times,” Betlach said.
 “I didn’t believe it or take any action until I kept hearing it.
-Then at some point I was given a scrap of paper with a number written on it and they said you can expect that money.”
+Then at some point, I was given a scrap of paper with a number written on it and they said you can expect that money.”

-By February, Betlach and other city principals had built the new money into their budgets.
+and other city principals had built the new money into their budgets.
 They began advertising and interviewing to fill new positions.

 Then, on May 9, everything changed. “

-Note: This post has been updated with a statement from OUSD